danielbarter/mini_compile_commands/README.md

 ## Build input hook

 It is possible to use mini compile commands to generate a `compile_commands.json` while building a derivation.
-This involves using a wrapped standard standard environment and adding a hook to the buildInputs:
+This involves using a wrapped standard standard environment and adding a hook to the `buildInputs`:
 ```
 with import <nixpkgs> {};
 let mcc-env = (callPackage <this_repo> {}).wrap stdenv;